Presentation Sisters in Ministry

 Sister Janet Horstman, Immigration Legal Specialist

 Sister Janet is one of the founding sisters of the ministry, serving in her role since 2002.
-She provides competent, professional, and affordable legal services for low-income Latinos residing in the Sioux Falls area.
+She provides competent, professional, and affordable immigration legal services for low-income Latinos residing in the Sioux Falls area.
 She is the only bilingual DOJ Accredited Representative in South Dakota and assists with citizenship, work permits, petitions for family visas, and legal consultations on a variety of other immigration issues.
 She actively participates in efforts to support and improve the lives of immigrants and refugees and advocates for just and humane immigration laws and policies.
 Sister Janet also attends regular professional development trainings and webinars to stay abreast of rapidly-changing immigration policies.

 Sister Pegge Boehm, Support Services and Advocacy